paulopkl/Venturus_Test/README.md

 Once the ideal, reality, and consequences sections have been completed, and understood, it becomes easier to provide a solution for solving the problem.

-## ⛓️ Dependencies <a name = "dependencies"></a>

-- React = Framework used,
-- Styled-components = Most used,
-- Bootstrap,
-- React-bootstrap,
-- Axios = to fetch API,
-- React-icons,
-- React-router-dom,
-- Web-vitals

 ## ⛓️ Limitations <a name = "limitations"></a>